lightning/bolts/01-messaging.md

 however, adding a 6-byte padding after the type field was considered
 wasteful: alignment may be achieved by decrypting the message into a buffer with 6-bytes of pre-padding.

+## Type-Length-Value Format

+Throughout the protocol, a TLV (Type-Length-Value) format is used to allow for the backwards-compatible addition of new fields to existing message types.

+A `tlv_record` represents a single field, encoded in the form:

+* [`varint`: `type`]
+* [`varint`: `length`]
+* [`length`: `value`]

+A `tlv_stream` is a series of (possibly zero) `tlv_record`s, represented as the concatenation of the encoded `tlv_record`s.
+When used to extend existing messages, a `tlv_stream` is typically placed after all currently defined fields.

+The `type` is a varint encoded using the bitcoin CompactSize format.
+It functions as a message-specific, 64-bit identifier for the `tlv_record` determining how the contents of `value` should be decoded.

+The `length` is a varint encoded using the bitcoin CompactSize format signaling the size of `value` in bytes.

+The `value` depends entirely on the `type`, and should be encoded or decoded according to the message-specific format determined by `type`.

+### Requirements

+The sending node:
+ - MUST order `tlv_record`s in a `tlv_stream` by monotonically-increasing `type`.
+ - MUST minimally encode `type` and `length`.
+ - SHOULD NOT use redundant, variable-length encodings in a `tlv_record`.

+The receiving node:
+ - if zero bytes remain before parsing a `type`:
+   - MUST stop parsing the `tlv_stream`.
+ - if a `type` or `length` is not minimally encoded:
+   - MUST fail to parse the `tlv_stream`.
+ - if decoded `type`s are not monotonically-increasing:
+   - MUST fail to parse the `tlv_stream`.
+ - if `type` is known:
+   - MUST decode the next `length` bytes using the known encoding for `type`.
+ - otherwise, if `type` is unknown:
+   - if `type` is even:
+     - MUST fail to parse the `tlv_stream`.
+   - otherwise, if `type` is odd:
+     - MUST discard the next `length` bytes.

+### Rationale

+The primary advantage in using TLV is that a reader is able to ignore new fields that it does not understand, since each field carries the exact size of the encoded element.
+Without TLV, even if a node does not wish to use a particular field, the node is forced to add parsing logic for that field in order to determine the offset of any fields that follow.

+The monotonicity constraint ensures that all `type`s are unique and can appear at most once.
+Fields that map to complex objects, e.g. vectors, maps, or structs, should do so by defining the encoding such that the object is serialized within a single `tlv_record`.
+The uniqueness constraint, among other things, enables the following optimizations:
+ - canonical ordering is defined independent of the encoded `value`s.
+ - canonical ordering can be known at compile-time, rather that being determined dynamically at the time of encoding.
+ - verifying canonical ordering requires less state and is less-expensive.
+ - variable-size fields can reserve their expected size up front, rather than appending elements sequentially and incurring double-and-copy overhead.

+The use of a varint for `type` and `length` permits a space savings for small `type`s or short `value`s.
+This potentially leaves more space for application data over the wire or in an onion payload.

+All `type`s must appear in increasing order to create a canonical encoding of the underlying `tlv_record`s.
+This is crucial when computing signatures over a `tlv_stream`, as it ensures verifiers will be able to recompute the same message digest as the signer.
+Note that the canonical ordering over the set of fields can be enforced even if the verifier does not understand what the fields contain.

+Writers should avoid using redundant, variable-length encodings in a `tlv_record` since this results in encoding the length twice and complicates computing the outer length.
+As an example, when writing a variable length byte array, the `value` should contain only the raw bytes and forgo an additional internal length since the `tlv_record` already carries the number of bytes that follow.
+On the other hand, if a `tlv_record` contains multiple, variable-length elements then this would not be considered redundant, and is needed to allow the receiver to parse individual elements from `value`.

 ## Setup Messages